rune/rune/README.md

 ### Rune.gameOver

-- When the user loses the game / dies / completes the game, call `Rune.gameOver()`.
+- When the player loses the game / dies / completes the game, call `Rune.gameOver()`.
-- Rune will automatically check if it's a new high score, display a confetti animation and encourage the user to share your game / restart and play again.
+- Rune will automatically check if it's a new high score, display a confetti animation and encourage the player to share your game / restart and play again.
 - The game can freeze or be gently animating until `restartGame` is called by the SDK.

 ### Rune.getChallengeNumber (optional)